jepstein-eagle/adaptable/packages/adaptableblotter/HelpREADME.md

 ## Adaptable API

-The Adaptable API provides full safe, run-time access - through code - to all the functionality and state inside Adaptable.
+Adaptable API provides full safe, run-time access - through code - to all the functionality and state inside Adaptable.
 This allows you to create, save and delete Adaptable objects in your our screens bypassing Adaptable's UI, or to access the Store in a safe non-mutable manner.

 [See Adaptable API Code](interfaces/_api_adaptableApi_.adaptableApi.html)

 # Additional Resources

-You can find further information about the Adaptable at these sites:
+You can find further information about Adaptable at these sites:

 - [Demo Site](https://demo.adaptableblotter.com)
 - [Help Site](https://adaptabletools.zendesk.com/hc/en-us)